-GRAND RAPIDS — Charter Growth Capital Fund has invested in All Star Driver Education LLC, an Ann Arbor provider in drive education.
+GRAND RAPIDS — Charter Growth Capital Fund has invested in All Star Driver Education LLC, an Ann Arbor provider in driver education.

 The Grand Rapids-based Charter Growth Capital Fund provided mezzanine debt and an co-equity investment led by Detroit-based HighGrove Companies to recapitalize All Star Driver Education, which has graduated more than 200,000 students since 1997, according to a statement.